Improve Your Health By Becoming A Foodie!

-Take for instance the flavor and traditions attached to Soul Food prepared in the deep south, and how it greatly differs from the Cajun dishes of Louisiana, or a cup of hearty New England clam chowder.
-Though all quite different, they are each not only uniquely delicious, but are also rooted deep in tradition.
+Take for instance the flavor and traditions attached to Soul Food prepared in the deep south, and how it greatly differs from the Cajun dishes of Louisiana or a cup of hearty New England clam chowder.
+Though all quite different, they are each not only uniquely delicious but are also rooted deep in tradition.

-Something else to keep in mind when exploring the differing cultural cuisines is that what is considered completely weird and exceptionally unappetizing to you may be a delicacy to those living in other regions of the world.
+Something else to keep in mind when exploring the different cultural cuisines is that what is considered completely weird and exceptionally unappetizing to you may be a delicacy to those living in other regions of the world.

 Experiencing traditional fare doesn’t necessarily mean you need to dig out your passport and board an international flight.
 You can find some pretty interesting food choices that are common to particular geographical locations right here in the United States.
-Andrew Zimmerman, host of the Travel Channel’s Bizarre Foods With Andrew Zimmerman, has even showcased a number of eateries within the United States offering menu options that will truly challenge your culinary courage.
+Andrew Zimmerman, the host of the Travel Channel’s Bizarre Foods With Andrew Zimmerman, has even showcased a number of eateries within the United States offering menu options that will truly challenge your culinary courage.
 Remember, it’s only “bizarre” if it’s unfamiliar to you.